CLRM1/git_homework/thoughts.md

 Zachary introduced me to some cool command short cuts like using the up arrow to see previous commands.

 Eli helped me better understand pseudocode.

+I like working with git and GitHub.